 To make sense of these three financial categories, we have created a detailed price guide to help you understand what may or may not be covered by your health insurer/Medicare and your out of pocket expenses.

 For more information or to book a consultation, please contact our team on 02 4002 4150.

 Arm Lift FAQs

-The best time to proceed with any body contouring surgery is when your weight loss is mostly complete, and your weight has been stable for several months.
+The best time to proceed with any body contouring surgery, including arm lift surgery, is when your weight loss is mostly complete, and your weight has been stable for several months.
 If you have had surgery to help achieve weight loss, you may be required to wait at least one year before body contouring surgery.
-It is advisable to have arm lift surgery once you’ve reached your preferred weight goal, and you are able to maintain this new weight.

 Like any surgery, there is always an element of risk and a possibility of complications.
 Complications such as blood clots, infection, bruising, bleeding, poor wound healing and unsightly scarring can be experienced after any body contouring surgery.